Paragraph 183: Historical overview

 Paragraph 183 was first adopted in 1871.
 At the time of the law's adoption, it referred to penalties for "anyone who publicly causes a nuisance by a lewd act" with imprisonment of "up to two years."
 In the earliest versions of the law, the loss of civil rights was also a consequence of breaking the law.

 The statute drew legal influence from previous measures, including those undertaken by the Holy Roman Empire and Prussian states.
-The Nazis expanded enforcement of the law in the 1930s as part of the most severe persecution of homosexual men in history and the persecution of transgender people in Germany.
+The Nazis expanded enforcement of the law in the 1930s as part of the most severe persecution of homosexual men in history.

-Historians Laurie Marhoefer of the University of Washington and W. Jake Newsome of Cornell University have argued that transgender people were a target of Nazi persecution through enforcement of the law, citing instances of charges against cross-dressing.
+Historians Laurie Marhoefer of the University of Washington and W. Jake Newsome have argued that transgender people were a target of Nazi persecution through enforcement of the law, citing instances of charges against cross-dressing.

 According to Marheofer, one notable instance of Paragraph 183 enforcement during the 1940s involved a self-identified transvestite, who was later murdered in Buchenwald concentration camp after a series of Paragraph 183 and Paragraph 175 convictions.